nsimat/carvedrock-admin/README.md

 * **Entity Framework (EF) Core 7** is used with SQLite for database.
 * Basic CRUD operations are supported on Products.
 * Repository classes are used with **Dependency Injection (DI)** for testability support.
+* Entity Product has a related entity, the Category, with navigation property.
 * **Bootstrap 5** is used for styling the web application.

 ## Documentation References